BrunoGil-AS/React_Guide/core/events.md

 }
 ```

-In this sample, we demonstrate how to handle click events with parameters in a button component.
+> The `ActionButton` example demonstrates handling click events with both direct handler functions and inline arrow functions.
+It shows how to access event properties and pass additional parameters to parent components.

 ### 2. Form Submission with Controlled Inputs